seasalt-ai/newweb/content/blog/en/67-hubspot-email-vs-mailerlite-2024.md

 ---
 title: "Hubspot vs. MailerLite: Which Email Marketing Service is Right for You in 2025?"
 metatitle: "Hubspot vs. MailerLite | Email Marketing Service in 2025"
-date: 2024-04-01T10:25:00-08:00
+date: 2024-04-01 10:25:00-08:00
 draft: false
 author: Xuchen Yao
-description: Scale your marketing with the right platform.
-Our HubSpot vs. MailerLite comparison uncovers the best tool to boost engagement, streamline workflows, and save you money.
+description: "Scale your marketing with the right platform.
+Our HubSpot vs. MailerLite comparison uncovers the best tool to boost engagement, streamline workflows, and save you money."
 weight: 1
-tags: ["SeaChat", "Ecommerce", "Email Marketing"]
+tags:
+  - SeaChat
+  - Ecommerce
+  - Email Marketing
 image: images/blog/67-hubspot-email-vs-mailerlite-2024/67-hubspot-email-vs-mailerlite-2024.jpg
-canonicalURL: "/blog/hubspot-email-vs-mailerlite/"
+canonicalURL: /blog/hubspot-email-vs-mailerlite/
-url: "/blog/hubspot-email-vs-mailerlite/"
+url: /blog/hubspot-email-vs-mailerlite/
 ---

 To excel at email marketing, you need the right tools that can save you time and efforts without draining your wallets.
 Popular email marketing platforms and email marketing software options abound, including industry leaders like HubSpot, MailerLite, Mailchimp, and others.
 Each offers a unique blend of features, pricing, and automation capabilities.
 Today, we will compare two popular tools, [Hubspot (Marketing Hub)](https://www.hubspot.com/products/marketing/professional) and [MailerLite](https://www.mailerlite.com/) for your considerations.